Skip to main content

 3.3.1.3 ECC And Binding Mode

 This section contains a 1-byte bitfield describing the ECC Params and Policy binding strategy to use.
 The Policy Binding strategy is either using a 64-bit GMAC (using AES-256-GCM) tag or an ECDSA signature.
 The signature size depends on the size of ECC Params used.
-The nanotdf at this time only supports methods that involve Elliptic Curve Cryptography.
+NanoTDF at this time only supports methods that involve Elliptic Curve Cryptography.
 The fields are structured as follows:

 SectionBit LengthBit start index